Let's Adore Jesus-Eucharist! | Home >> Lost Sermons

 When the topic of the conversation falls on women's ordination, inevitably the pagans, the heretics and the apostates (especially if these people are wearing a bra) angrily attack the Catholic Church.

 I claim women's ordination has nothing to do with women gaining access to the Priesthood.
 It's only a cover for the feminist-flavored Atheistic propaganda.
+This propaganda is articulated around four lies:

 - The Apostolic Letter on the dignity of women